Mithil-Leua/Ziggurat-Tweet-Analysis/README.md

 lein uberjar
 ```

-## Options

-FIXME: listing of options this app accepts.

 ### Run

+Configure your Kafka topic, Kafka broker in `resources/config.edn` file.
+Read more [here](https://github.com/gojek/ziggurat#configuration).
-clone the project and run the project using
+clone the project and run the project using:
 ```
 lein run
 ```